 Potential state impacts include: budget shortfalls in state administered refugee programs and implications for state services; state licensing and oversight of care providers for unaccompanied children; and communication/coordination of federal enforcement and emergency response with state law enforcement.

 The administration requested $3.7 billion in emergency funding on July 8, 2014: $1.6 billion to DOJ and DHS; $1.8 billion to HHS; and $300 million to the Department of State.
+The federal government is operating under a continuing resolution until December 11, 2014, leaving the program at the FY2014 funding level.
+HHS plans to make $9 million available over the next two years for legal representation to 2,600 unaccompanied children.
+At the state level, California enacted legislation providing $3 million for legal representation through nonprofit organizations.

 This brief highlights recent trends in arrivals of unaccompanied children, an overview of the federal unaccompanied minor program, federal budget proposals to respond to the increased arrivals, and benefit eligibility for unaccompanied migrant children.